 Quarter Mediation cooperates with different organisations, such as the University of Applied Sciences Groningen, the Netherlands.
 An important part of this cooperation is the appointment of Quarter Mediation as part of the Honors Programme for the bachelor students enrolled at the Institute of Engineering.
 In this respect, students at the mentioned university can gain honours credits (one credit = 28 hours activities such as presentations, workshops, ice-breaking activities organised under the coordination of Quarter Mediation's experts) by assisting and working with Quarter Mediation in organising European training events.

-In the period 2014-2020 Quarter Mediation is offering adult education courses under the avaliable European Commission programmes on education, training and culture (e.g. Erasmus + Programme; European Social Fund etc.), focused on the following topics: creativity in teaching and training; methods of fighting early school leaving; how to use non-formal methods of teaching in the formal education; Erasmus +.
-Project management; business communication; better classroom behaviour; climate change and human rights; reducing unemployment and developing entrepreneurial skills; interculture; leadership and communication in education; environment and sustainable development; new technologies versus traditional technologies; how to use music, art, drama, ICT and outdoor activities in education; integration of people with different social and cultural background, including migrant; reducing Internet addictions etc. The courses' design is based on the experience and expertise of Quarter Mediation in organising European training courses (e.g. Erasmus +, Comenius and Grundtvig in-service trainings, Leonardo da Vinci vocational education courses), as well as on the Europe 2020 objectives and on the development and needs of the systems of education in the different European countries.
+In the period 2014-2022 Quarter Mediation is offering adult education courses under the avaliable European Commission programmes on education, training and culture (e.g. Erasmus + Programme; European Social Fund etc.), focused on the following topics: creativity in teaching and training; methods of fighting early school leaving; how to use non-formal methods of teaching in the formal education; European Project management; business communication; better classroom behaviour; climate change and human rights; reducing unemployment and developing entrepreneurial skills; interculture; leadership and communication in education; environment and sustainable development; new technologies versus traditional technologies; how to use music, art, drama, ICT and outdoor activities in education; integration of people with different social and cultural background, including migrant; reducing Internet addictions etc. The courses' design is based on the experience and expertise of Quarter Mediation in organising European training courses for adult education (e.g. Erasmus +, Comenius and Grundtvig in-service trainings, Leonardo da Vinci vocational education courses), as well as on the development and needs of the systems of education in the different European countries.
 All the courses delivered by Quarter Mediation focus on CLIL (Content and Language Integrated Learning) - teaching subjects through using English as a foreign language and use ICT-based and outdoor activities.